 Sunlight is an effective treatment for jaundice in newborn infants.
 Sunlight has been shown to break down the bilirubin most effectively; in fact, one hour of sunlight equals 6 hours under the special bilirubin lights at the hospital.
 To sunbathe the baby, put him in a bassinet or on a blanket near a window with sun or indirect light (even on a cloudy day)

-Sunlight improves liver function and helps the body to eliminate toxic chemicals and environmental pollutant
+Sunlight improves liver function and helps the body eliminate toxic chemicals and environmental pollutants

 Sunlight stabilizes blood sugar (glucose) levels.
 It helps to elevate the blood sugar that is too low (in hypoglycemic persons) and helps to lower the blood sugar that is too high (in diabetic persons).

 Generally, sunlight does not reduce the blood sugar below a normal level, however, insulin-dependent diabetics may need to decrease their insulin dosage before sunbathing in order to avoid lowering their blood sugar to a dangerous level.

 In scientific and evidence-based research published in the Sage Journal, the researchers a relationship between diabetes developed in an individual and low serum concentrations of vitamin D.